-Prof Andrew McLachlan AM (Deputy Chair)
+Prof Andrew McLachlan AM (Chair)

-Professor Andrew McLachlan is a pharmacist and researcher with experience in clinical and experimental pharmacology and research into the quality use of medicines.
-Andrew is the Head of School and Dean of Pharmacy at the University of Sydney and former Chair of the Sydney Local Health District-Concord Hospital Ethics Committee, Concord Hospital.
-Andrew is actively involved in teaching and serves on expert committees related to medicines regulation, research evaluation, medication safety and anti-doping.
+Professor McLachlan is the Head of School and Dean of Pharmacy at the University of Sydney and former Chair of the Sydney Local Health District-Concord Hospital Ethics Committee, Concord Hospital.
+He is actively involved in teaching and serves on expert committees related to medicines regulation, research evaluation, medication safety and anti-doping.

 Prof David Handelsman AO

 David Handelsman is Professor of Reproductive Endocrinology and Andrology and founding Director of the ANZAC Research Institute since 1998.
 He is an international expert in Andrology, the study of male reproductive health, medicine and biology.
-After Endocrinology training and NHMRC & Wellcome Trust postdoctoral fellowships, he became Australia’s first Professor of Andrology (1996) and created its first hospital Andrology Department (1999) at Concord Hospital.
+After Endocrinology training and NHMRC & Wellcome Trust postdoctoral fellowships, he become Australia’s first Professor of Andrology (1996) and created its first hospital Andrology Department (1999) at Concord Hospital.
 As the most highly cited author internationally on “androgens” and “testosterone”, he has over 500 peer-reviewed papers.
-His research focuses on androgen physiology, Pharmacology and toxicology most recently in genetic models of androgen action, steroid mass spectrometry, anti-doping science, and clinical and epidemiological androgen pharmacology.
+His research focuses on androgen physiology, pharmacology and toxicology most recently in genetic models of androgen action, steroid mass spectrometry, anti-doping science, and clinical and epidemiological androgen pharmacology.

 Dr Teresa Anderson AM

 Dr Teresa Anderson is the Chief Executive of Sydney Local Health District, one of the leading public health services in Australia.
 She has more than 35 years of experience as a clinician and health service executive.
 She has a well-established reputation for implementing strategies to foster innovation and best practice, supporting collaboration and building partnerships.